amitgupta233/final-project-MLAI/README.md

 # Predicting Wholesale Loan Default using Hyperparameter Optimization

+## 📝 Project Summary (Non-Technical)

+This project builds a machine learning model to predict whether a borrower will default on a loan, using historical Lending Club data.
+The model uses XGBoost and is optimized using Bayesian hyperparameter tuning.
+The results show strong performance with an AUC score above 0.84, enabling better identification of risky loan applicants.
+This can help financial institutions make informed lending decisions, reduce default rates, and improve profitability.
+The notebook presents the process step-by-step and includes insights from the confusion matrix and feature importance to explain how the model makes decisions.

 ## Problem
 This project aims to build a machine learning model to predict the probability of default in wholesale lending, a key component of credit risk management.